 Last year donations were distributed to: The H.E.R.
 Shelter, the Food Bank of Southeastern Virginia, the Judeo-Christian Outreach Center, Oasis Social Ministries, the Samaritan House and the Union Mission Ministries.

 • Hundreds of hand-crafted bowls made and donated by CDA members

-• A silent auction featuring pottery & art work donated by CDA members
+• A Buy-it-Now style auction featuring pottery & art work donated by CDA members and

 Ceramic Designers Association is a group of local ceramic artists and potters dedicated to clay.
 It is a diverse group of artists from emerging potters to professionals, that create works of art from the basic elements of earth and water.